INLD, BSP tie up for Haryana, Lok Sabha polls

-Asked about the seat-sharing, Chautala said, “It’s like a brother-sister alliance of Rakshabandhan.
-When the polls approach, we would annonce the seats.”

 In 1998, said Prakash Bharti, the INLD and BSP had fought all 10 seats of Lok Sabha in alliance.
-INLD contested seven seats, leaving three for the BSP.
-INLD won four seats while the BSP opened its account.
+The INLD had contested seven seats, leaving three for the BSP.
+The INLD won four seats while the BSP opened its account, with its candidate Aman Kumar Nagra winning Ambala parliamentary constituency.
 The alliance, however, did not continue for long.
+In the 1999 Lok Sabha polls, the INLD and BJP formed an alliance and won all 10 seats (five each).

 Scheduled castes form 20% of Haryana’s population while Jats share is around 25%.

-INLD had earlier announced to launch ‘Jail Bharo Andalon’ from Bhiwani from May 1 to press for the demand of construction of Sutlej Yamuna Link (SYL) canal.
+INLD, Haryana’s main Opposition party, had earlier announced to launch ‘Jail Bharo Andalon’ from Bhiwani from May 1 to press for the demand of construction of Sutlej Yamuna Link (SYL) canal.
+“Now, we will struggle together,” said Chautala, who was accompanied by Haryana INLD unit president Ashok Arora.

-Dr Meghraj Singh announced Wednesday that the lone party MLA from Haryana, Tek Chand Sharma, has been suspended from the party for not working as per its ideology.
+BSP suspends lone party MLA in Haryana Dr Meghraj Singh announced Wednesday that the lone party MLA from Haryana, Tek Chand Sharma, has been suspended from the party for not working as per its ideology.
+“That’s why he was not invited (for the press conference),” he said.
+The INLD has 19 members in the state Assembly.
+BJP has 47 MLAs in the Assembly, Congress 17 (after HJC’s merger with Congress ), SAD one and five are Independents.

 For all the latest India News, download Indian Express App